bitburner-official/bitburner-src/CONTRIBUTING.md

   `MISC: Reticulated the splines`, where the first word must be capitalised and relate to the kind of change being implemented.
 Possible examples are UI, BUGFIX, SERVERS, API...
 You get the idea.
+- Avoid rebasing and force-pushing after your pull request has been reviewed.
+A rebase can make it much harder to track what has changed.
+In some cases, maintainers even have to review the entire pull request from scratch.

 ## As a Documenter